The-Mitochondrial-Trio/The-Mitochondrial-Trio.github.io/README.md

 Jesmyn : Code the html and css <br>
 Yu Shi : Brainstorming and checking the website. <br>
 Yen Han : Does the readme and chooses pokemon. <br>
-<h3> <br>/ Overview / <br> </h3>
+<h3> <br>/ Overview (our review) / <br> </h3>
 <img src="found not found.jpeg">
 We had a hard time making the ssh key and commiting the changes.
 Thus, due to time constraints, we have provided you this image.
-Not just that, we have our exams during the time limit, thus we barely managed to finish this website. i have my own condolences.
+Not just that, we have our exams during the time limit, thus we barely managed to finish this website.
+We have our own condolences.